nushell/nushell.github.io/book/environment.md

 If the value is not a string and does not have `to_string` conversion, it is not passed to an external (see the `raw` column of `PROMPT_COMMAND`).
 One exception is `PATH` (`Path` on Windows): By default, it converts the string to a list on startup and from a list to a string when running externals if no manual conversions are specified.

 _(Important!
-The environment conversion string -> value happens **after** the config.nu is evaluated.
-All environment variables in config.nu are still strings unless you set them manually to some other values.)_
+The environment conversion string -> value happens **after** the env.nu and config.nu are evaluated.
+All environment variables in env.nu and config.nu are still strings unless you set them manually to some other values.)_

 ## Removing environment variables

-You can remove an environment variable only if it was set in the current scope:
+You can remove an environment variable only if it was set in the current scope via [`hide`](commands/hide.html):

 ```
 > let-env FOO = 'BAR'